gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 As you can see it's like were computing 4 different positions for each vertex and then blending them back into one by applying the weights.

-Assuming you stored the bones matrices in a uniform array, and you passed in the the weights and which bone each weight applies to as attributes you might do something like
+Assuming you stored the bones matrices in a uniform array, and you passed in the weights and which bone each weight applies to as attributes you might do something like

     attribute vec4 a_position;